MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 **Unit of measure as variant remarks**

-* When product imported into [!INCLUDE[prod_short](../includes/prod_short.md)], connector will create units of measure.
-You will need to update **Qty. per Unit of Measure**.
-* When dealing with matrix of variants, for example Color and UoM and you want to import products, you should set *Item No. + Variant Code* in the **SKU Mapping** field and make sure that **SKU** field in Shopify has same value for all units of measure and include both item no. and variant code.
+* When dealing with matrix of variants, for example Color and UoM and you want to import products into [!INCLUDE[prod_short](../includes/prod_short.md)], you should set *Item No. + Variant Code* in the **SKU Mapping** field and make sure that **SKU** field in Shopify has same value for all units of measure and include both item no. and variant code.
 * In [!INCLUDE[prod_short](../includes/prod_short.md)] availability is calculated per item/item variant and not by unit of measure.
 It means same availability will be assigned to each variant representing unit of measure (with respect to **Qty. per Unit of Measure**), that can lead to cases when avaialble quantity in Shopify is not accurate.
 Example: Item that is sold in PCS and Box of 6.
 The inventory in [!INCLUDE[prod_short](../includes/prod_short.md)] is 6 PCS.
-Item exported to Shopify as PRoduct with two variants.
+Item exported to Shopify as Product with two variants.
 Once inventory sync executed the inventory level in Shopify will be 6 for varaint PCS and 1 for variant BOX.
 Buyer can explore only store and see that product is available in both options and place order for 1 BOX.
 The next buyer will see that BOX is not avaialble, but there are still 6 PCS.
-This will be fixed after with next inventory sync.
+This will be fixed with the next inventory sync.
+* You won't be able to add Unit of measure option to existing products with variants (specific result depends on other setting, like **SKU Mapping**).

 ### URL and Preview URL